-26. Tampering with service connection or supply mains .
+26. Tampering with service connection or supply mains

-- (1) No person shall in any manner or for any reason whatsoever tamper with, interfere with, vandalize, fix an advertising medium to, or deface any meter or metering equipment, tariff mcb, protection device, seal, lock or other electrical equipment belonging to the Service Provider .
-No person shall tap or attempt to tap or cause or permit to be tapped any supply other than or in excess of that contracted for, might be lawfully obtained, abstracted or diverted. - (2) If the Electrical Engineer has reasonable grounds for believing that the Service Provider has sustained any loss due to tampering or interference with any supply mains, service connection, meter, tariff mcb, protective devices, seal, lock or other electrical equipment in contravention of sub Bylaw (1) hereof the Service Provider may estimate such loss and such loss will be payable by the Consumer.
-In addition such Consumer shall pay to the Service Provider any cost which it may incur in repairing or reinstating the equipment concerned, together with the prescribed fee or surcharges for resealing or relocking. - (3) Where prima facie evidence exists of a consumer and/or any person having contravened subsection (1), the Service Provider may disconnect the supply of electricity to the consumer, and that person shall be liable for all fees and charges levied by the Service Provider for such disconnection. - (4) Where interference or damage is caused by any individual, having contravened subsection (1), legal action may be instituted against such individual.
+- (1) No person shall in any manner or for any reason whatsoever tamper with, interfere with, vandalize, fix advertising medium to, or deface any meter or metering equipment or service connection or service protective device or supply mains or any other equipment of the Service Provider or illegally connect into the electricity wiring of any other consumer. - (2) Where prima facie evidence exists of a consumer and/or any person having contravened sub-section (1), the Service Provider may disconnect the supply of electricity to the consumer, and that person shall be liable for all fees and charges levied by the Service Provider for such disconnection. - (3) Where interference or damage is caused by any individual, having contravened sub-section (1), legal action may be instituted against such individual. - (4) Where a consumer and/or any person has contravened sub-section (1) and such contravention has resulted in the meter recording less than the true consumption, the Service Provider shall have the right to recover from the consumer the full cost of his estimated consumption. - (5) The determination by the Service Provider shall be prima facie evidence of such consumption.

-- (5) Where a consumer and/or any person has contravened subsection (1) and such contravention has resulted in the meter recording less than the true consumption, the Service Provider shall have the right to recover from the consumer the full cost of his estimated consumption. - (6) The determination by the Service Provider shall be prima facie evidence of such consumption.
+27. Protection of service provider's supply mains

-27. Protection of service provider's supply mains.-
+- (1) No person shall, without having in his possession on site a Wayleave and a Civil Work Permit issued by the Service Provider and subject to such conditions as may be imposed- - (a) construct, erect or lay, or permit the construction, erection or laying of any building, structure or other object, or plant trees or vegetation over or in such a position or in such a manner as to interfere with or endanger the supply mains, - excavate, open up, remove the ground or alter the ground level, above, next to, under or near any part of the supply mains, or in any area falling under the jurisdiction of the Supply Authority, - (c) damage, endanger, remove or destroy, or do any act likely to damage, endanger or destroy any part of the supply mains, - (d) make any unauthorized connection to any part of the supply mains or divert or cause to be diverted any electricity there from.

-- (1) No person shall, without having in his possession on site a Wayleave and a Civil Work Permit issued by the Service Provider and subject to such conditions as may be imposed- - (a) construct, erect or lay, or permit the construction, erection or laying of any building, structure or other object, or plant trees or vegetation over or in such a position or in such a manner as to interfere with or endanger the supply mains; - excavate, open up, remove the ground or alter the ground level, above, next to, under or near any part of the supply mains, or in any area falling under the jurisdiction of the Supply Authority; - (c) damage, endanger, remove or destroy, or do any act likely to damage, endanger or destroy any part of the supply mains; - (d) make any unauthorized connection to any part of the supply mains or divert or cause to be diverted any electricity there from. - The owner or occupier shall limit the height of trees or length of projecting branches in the proximity of overhead lines or provide a means of protection which in the opinion of the Service Provider will adequately prevent the tree from interfering with the conductors should the tree or branch fall or be cut down. - (3) Should the owner fail to observe this provision the Service Provider shall have the right, after prior written notification, or at any time in an emergency, to cut or trim the trees or other vegetation in such a manner as to comply with this provision and shall be entitled to enter the property for this purpose.
-The owner shall, in such event, be liable for all cost incurred by the Service Provider which costs may be recovered from the owner by adding same to the owner's rates account. - (4) The Service Provider may subject to obtaining an order of court demolish, alter or otherwise deal with any building, structure or other object constructed, erected or laid in contravention with this Bylaw. - (5) The Service Provider may in the case of an emergency or disaster remove anything damaging, obstructing or endangering or likely to damage, obstruct, endanger or destroy any part of the electrical distribution system.
+- (2) The owner or occupier shall limit the height of trees or length of projecting branches in the proximity of overhead lines or provide a means of protection which in the opinion of the Service Provider will adequately prevent the tree from interfering with the conductors should the tree or branch fall or be cut down. - (3) Should the owner fail to observe this provision the Service Provider shall have the right, after prior written notification, or at any time in an emergency, to cut or trim the trees or other vegetation in such a manner as to comply with this provision and shall be entitled to enter the property for this purpose. - (4) The Service Provider may subject to obtaining an order of court demolish, alter or other wise deal with any building, structure or other object constructed, erected or laid in contravention with this by-law. - (5) The Service Provider may in the case of an emergency or disaster remove anything damaging, obstructing or endangering or likely to damage, obstruct, endanger or destroy any part of the electrical distribution system. - (6) Any alterations required to the Service Provider's supply mains shall be at the applicant's cost. [subsection (6) added by section 4(a) of the Electricity Supply Amendment By-law, 2017]

-28. Prevention of tampering with service connection or supply mains.-
+28. Prevention of tampering with service connection or supply mains